The Android Platform Security Model (2023): Towards a formal notation of Android security model rules

 For a specific interaction, e.g. one particular user using one particular app to take a picture and store it on the local filesystem of one particular Android system, the relevant stakeholders will be specific instances of these classes, e.g. $\boldsymbol{P_{photoaction}} = \{P_{U_1}, P_{D_1}, P_{P_1}\}$.
 This set will usually include 3 or 4 (if an organization policy is in place) specific stakeholders, one from each class.
 The next interaction may use a different set of specific stakeholders, such as another app, another user (using the same app on the same platform), or continuing the use of the same app by the same user but on a different device.
 To abstract from those specific use cases, we will use the short form $\forall P$ to refer to all stakeholders of a \emph{current} interaction without loss of generality.

 Each stakeholder $P$ has some elements: \begin{itemize} \item $S(P)$ denotes the internal state of this stakeholder in the form of arbitrary data stored and controlled by this party.
 This can take different forms, e.g.\ files, key/value preferences, streams, etc. Note that the Android platform security model is primarily concerned with internal state stored directly within the respective Android system (temporarily in RAM or permanently on non-volatile storage), and data stored outside the physical system (e.g.\ on cloud services) is considered out of scope.
-However, internal state of one stakeholder (user account data, an app token, etc.) is often used to directly reference such data, and some rules of the Android platform security model \emph{may} therefore transitively apply to such external data as well. \item $C(P, A) \in \{allow, deny\} $ denotes the run-time consent decision of this party concerning a specific action $A$, which is generally considered to be the context of a consent query.
-The specific form of a consent query varies significantly between stakeholder classes (e.g.\ users will often consent through a pop-up UI dialog while apps will typically consent through policies evaluated automatically in their application code) and between actions.
+However, internal state of one stakeholder (user account data, an app token, etc.) is often used to directly reference such data, and some rules of the Android platform security model \emph{may} therefore transitively apply to such external data as well. \item $C(P, A) \in \{allow, deny\} $ denotes the run-time authorization decision of this party concerning a specific action $A$, which is generally considered to be the context of an authorization query.
+The specific form of an authorization query varies significantly between stakeholder classes (e.g.\ users will often authorize through a pop-up UI dialog while apps will typically authorize through policies evaluated automatically in their application code) and between actions.

-The enforcing agent (e.g.\ platform components acting as security monitors) may cache and re-apply previous consent decisions without asking again depending on configured policy.
-For example, user consent expressed through run-time permissions (which is only one way of users to express consent for a specific class of actions for which such permissions are defined by the platform) can currently result in $C(P_U, A) \in \{allow-always, allow-once, allow-in-foreground, deny-once, deny-always\}$ and stored by the permissions controller for future use.
+The enforcing agent (e.g.\ platform components acting as security monitors) may cache and re-apply previous authorization decisions without asking again depending on configured policy.
+For example, user authorization expressed through run-time permissions (which is only one way of users to express consent for a specific class of actions for which such permissions are defined by the platform) can currently result in $C(P_U, A) \in \{allow-always, allow-once, allow-in-foreground, deny-once, deny-always\}$ and stored by the permissions controller for future use.
 A current $allow$ can therefore result from multiple different responses such as $\{allow-always,allow-once\}$. \end{itemize}

 With these preliminaries, we can more formally specify the access control aspects of Android platform security model rules: